strohs/springboot-blogen-vuejs/README.md

 #### Blogen JSON Web Tokens
-The JWT generated by blogen contains a header and payload similar to the following:
+The JWT generated by Blogen contains a header and payload similar to the following:

     {
       "typ": "JWT",